Temporary Shelter

 • Evidence of a search for permanent housing is required before the second and subsequent payments for TS can be issued.

-• Permanent Housing is paid only if the rent amount meets 80% of the Maximum Aid Payment (MAP), without special needs.
+• PH is paid only if the rent amount meets 80% of the Maximum Aid Payment (MAP), without special needs.

 Time Frames

-The initial payment for TS must be issued or denied within the same working day in which the AU submits a complete application for THA.
+The initial payment for TS must be issued or denied within the same working day in which the AU submits a complete application for Temporary Homeless Assistance (THA).

 The following procedures may be used to explore eligibility for TS: